 The Bill creates two new offences that do not exist in the GDPR: knowingly or recklessly re-identifying information that is “de-identified” personal data, without the consent of the data controller responsible for de-identifying the data (Art.
 162 of the Bill), and altering personal data to prevent disclosure to a data subject requesting access to its data (Art.
 163 of the Bill).

 Like the GDPR, the Bill enables the ICO to impose fines of up to €20,000,000 or 4% of the company’s annual worldwide revenue, whichever is higher.
-In this context, it is worth noting that Elizabeth Denham, the UK information commissioner, recently made it clear that the ICO does not plan to make early examples of organizations for minor infringements and that maximum fines will not become the norm.
+In this context, it is worth noting that Elizabeth Denham, the UK information commissioner, recently made it clear that the ICO does not plan to make early examples of organizations for minor infringements and that maximum fines will not become the norm (statement available here).
 She added that predictions of massive fines under the GDPR that simply scale up penalties issued so far, in her view, “are nonsense.”
 The ICO commissioner also stated that the ICO will instead focus on guiding and educating organizations about how to comply.
 She indicated the ICO will use its powers proportionately and judiciously and will use the other sanctions it can impose, such as warnings, reprimands and corrective orders, where they will be more appropriate.